flutter/website/src/docs/release/breaking-changes/default-desktop-scrollbars.md

 manually by the developer across all platforms.
 This did not match developer expectations when executing Flutter applications on desktop platforms.

-Now, the inherited `ScrollBehavior` apply a `Scrollbar` automatically to most scrolling widgets.
+Now, the inherited `ScrollBehavior` applies a `Scrollbar` automatically to most scrolling widgets.
 This is similar to how `GlowingOverscrollIndicator` is created by `ScrollBehavior`.
 The few widgets that are exempt from this behavior are listed below.